 As a hiring agency, we place candidates in CRO roles, inside sales roles, and every role in between.
-We mainly focus on placing people within emerging technologies and digital transformation teams—but regardless of what your focus is, the following six tips can help you hire your next sales rep.
+We mainly focus on placing people within emerging growth and digital transformation teams—but regardless of what your focus is, the following six tips can help you hire your next sales rep.

 1. Be clear on the engagement.

 When considering sales roles, there are four vital functional areas:

 - Lead Qualification to Prospective Client